groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/jpeg.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Instructions for Generating and Embedding Barcodes in XLSX Documents"
+    title: "Guidelines for Generating and Embedding a QR-Code in JPEG Pages"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) enables the generation and placement of barcodes in a variety of popular formats on XLSX pages.
-With support for over 60 types of barcodes, Node.js via Java applications can be easily enhanced with barcode signing features by integrating our library.
+      [GroupDocs.Signature](/signature/nodejs-java/) enables the creation of QR-Codes in various widely-used formats and their integration into JPEG pages.
+Supporting over 10 distinct QR-Code types, our solution can be seamlessly incorporated into Node.js via Java applications, enriching them with QR-Code signing capabilities.

-      1. Provide the XLSX file or stream for processing.
+      1. Provide the JPEG file or stream for QR-Code signing.
-      2. Pass the barcode text to a BarcodeSignOptions instance.
+      2. Input the desired text into the QrCodeSignOptions instance.
-      3. Adjust barcode settings such as position, size, etc.
+      3. Adjust visual settings such as color, positioning, size, etc.
-      4. Save the document with the newly added barcode.
+      4. Save the document containing the QR-Code.

     code:
       platform: "net"